romz-pl/yumbo/doc/yumbo.md

 ## :green[Implementation details]
-1. The problem is formulated as a linear mixed-integer problem with an objective function that favours early task completion.
+1. The problem is formulated as a linear integer programming problem.
+The objective function favors early completion of the task.
-2. The solution to the problem is a daily work schedule that specifies the number of hours to be worked on the task for each day.
+2. The solution to this problem is a daily work schedule.
+This schedule specifies the number of hours each expert should work on the task each day.
 3. The mathematical problem is implemented as a [AMPL](https://ampl.com/) program and solved by [HiGHS](https://highs.dev/) solver.
 4. The graphical user interface is written in [Python](https://www.python.org/) within the [Streamlit](https://streamlit.io/) framework.
 5. The plots are generated using the [Matplotlib](https://matplotlib.org/) library, and the data is processed using the [Pandas](https://pandas.pydata.org/) and [NumPy](https://numpy.org/) Python libraries.